HowToSD/ComfyUI-Pt-Wrapper/docs/model_training.md

 If you run training, you will notice that the loss remains in the 20s–30s instead of approaching 0, as you might expect.

 Do you know why this happens?

+# Using MLP for Small Dataset Classification

+MLP can be used for small dataset classification.
+Below is an example workflow for classifying the classic Iris dataset:
+`examples/workflows/iris_classification_train_eval.json`.

+According to [the UCI repository](https://archive.ics.uci.edu/dataset/53/iris), the neural network baseline accuracy for this dataset ranges from 92.105% to 100%.
+Using this workflow, you can expect around 96% accuracy, occasionally reaching 100%, which aligns with the baseline.